seuros/meridian/README-Dev.md

   - > Activate the RefindPlus-specific `disable_apfs_load` setting to switch this feature off.
 - **APFS PreBoot Volumes:** RefindPlus always synchronises APFS System and PreBoot partitions transparently such that the Preboot partitions of APFS volumes are always used to boot APFS formatted Mac OS.
 Hence, a single option for booting Mac OS on APFS volumes is presented in RefindPlus to provide maximum APFS compatibility.
 This is done using an inbuilt `SyncAPFS` feature.
   - > Activate the RefindPlus-specific `disable_apfs_sync` setting to switch this feature off.
-- **Mac nvRAM Protection:** RefindPlus always prevents UEFI Windows Secure Boot from saving certificates to Mac nvRAM as this can result in damage and, ultimately, an inability to boot anything on some Macs (Typically Pre 2013 Vintage).
+- **Mac nvRAM Protection:** RefindPlus always prevents UEFI Windows Secure Boot from saving certificates to Mac nvRAM as this can result in damage and, ultimately, an inability to boot anything on some Macs (typically Pre 2013 Vintage).
 Blocking these certificates does not impact the operation of UEFI Windows on such Macs.
 This filtering only happens when Mac firmware is detected and is not applied to other types of firmware.
 This is done using an inbuilt `ProtectNVRAM` feature.
   - > Activate the RefindPlus-specific `disable_nvram_protect` setting to switch this feature off.
 - **Mac Legacy BIOS Boot:** RefindPlus originally assumed all Macs were capable of legacy BIOS boot based on code that went in upstream back in 2012 when this was a reasonable default.
 However, some later Intel Macs do not support legacy BIOS boot and RefindPlus now attempts to categorise Macs to enable/disable legacy boot accordingly.
   - > Activate the RefindPlus-specific `disable_legacy_sync` setting to keep the old assumption.